 How does free school meals eligibility vary in different parts of the UK?

-The rules for eligibility according to benefits claimed apply in Scotland too.
-However you can also apply for free school meals for your child if you receive child tax credit and working tax credit and your income is less than £7,330.
-The household threshold for universal credit claimants is £610 a month.
+In Scotland, you can also apply for free school meals for your child if you receive child tax credit or working tax credit and your income is less than £17,005.
+If you get both child credit and working tax credit, your income must be lower than £7,920 to receive free school meals.
+The household threshold for universal credit claimants is £660 a month.

 In Northern Ireland, that threshold is £14,000 a year.
 Someone can also claim school lunches if their child has special educational needs and requires a special diet, or if they board at a special school.